naterious/sms-analyser/README.md

 - add validation to backend and more strictly on front end to cover all cases and ensure a valid phone number is supplied, not just any number etc
 - add tests to front end to ensure components are rendering properly and output is as expected
 - add proxy between front and back end, I had a small issue using proxy between the two, and had to use a workaround to save some time, but I would use nginx to add a proxy in the future
+- optimise for production, remove as many dependencies as possible, tree shake the front end, and build for front end, add docker-compose for production etc